Philippus Zhao Huaiyi

-Philippus Zhao Huaiyi (赵怀义; 4 October 1880 - 14 October 1927) was a Chinese Roman Catholic Bishop of Roman Catholic Diocese of Beijing, China.
+Philippus Zhao Huaiyi (赵怀义; 4 October 1880 - 14 October 1927) was one of the first six Chinese Catholic bishops of modern times.

 Biography

 Zhao was born Zhao Bingyi (赵秉义) in Beijing, on October 4, 1880.
-His father died in the Boxer Rebellion in 1900.
-Zhao was educated at a Catholic church in Beijing.
+Zhao was from a Catholic family.
 He was ordained a priest on February 27, 1904.

-On May 10, 1926, he was appointed bishop of the Roman Catholic Diocese of Xuanhua by the Pope Pius XI.
-He became one of six watched Chinese who were ordained by Pope Pius XI later that year.
-On October 28, 1926, he and five other Chinese priests (Odoric Cheng Hede, Simon Zhu Kaimin, Hu Ruoshan, Melchior Sun Dezhen, and Chen Guodi) were ordained bishops by Pope Pius XI in Rome.
-Then they had traveled to France, Belgium and other countries.
+On October 28, 1926, he and five other Chinese priests (Odoric Cheng Hede, Simon Zhu Kaimin, Joseph Hu Ruoshan, Melchior Sun Dezhen, and Aloysius Chen Guodi) were ordained bishops by Pope Pius XI in Rome.
+They were the first six Chinese Catholic bishops of modern times.
+Zhao had been one of the recommendations made by Frédéric-Vincent Lebbe.
+Zhao was the personal secretary to Celso Benigno Luigi Costantini, at the time Zhao became a bishop.

+The Holy See framed these consecrations as an important moment for indigenizing the Catholic Church.
+After leaving Rome, the new bishops toured Italy, France, Belgium, and Holland where crowds of local European Catholics greeted them.

+Zhao was appointed to the apostolic vicariate of Xuanhua, which was a new vicariate created from north of Beijing.

 He died in Beijing, on October 14, 1927.